General Resort Information

 The busiest check-in time is generally noon to late afternoon.
 Earlier a.m. or late p.m. check-ins may be easier, but there is only limited likelihood of your room being ready earlier in the day, especially during peak seasons or when the Resort is near 100% occupancy (which we are told happens often).
-However, you can pre-register as early as 7 a.m.; your luggage will be stored, and you can obtain your resort ID cards.
-You can then return later in the day to obtain your room key.
+However, you can pre-register as early as 7 a.m.; your luggage will be stored, and you can obtain your Magic Bands (if you don't already have them).
 If your room is ready early they will let you in, though you shouldn't count on it being so.
 If desired, Bell Services, adjacent to the main entrance, will happily assist you with your luggage at check-in.
 The registration area of Port Orleans is certainly one of the most beautiful lobbies of the resorts at WDW and at Christmas is not to be missed.

 Is there someplace to shop?

 Fulton's General Store is located in the Resort commercial center, adjacent to the River Roost Lounge.
 Fulton's (named after the famed steamboat inventor) carries a large assortment of postcards, souvenirs, over the counter pharmacy needs and convenience items.
 There's a bulk candy counter, a snack area with a limited selection of liquor, munchies, cold beverages, and toiletries.
 The clothing section has been enlarged over the last few years and it's surprising how many choices you have here.
 You can also find a newsstand, Disney character and Resort themed merchandise, and "country"-style clothing and knickknacks.
 We've found that many of the most popular Disney souvenirs including figurines, photo frames, pens/pencils and watches can be found here.
 Though you cannot benefit from discounts found at Downtown Disney using Annual passes, the pricing is identical to that found in the parks.